one-bash/one.bash/docs/advanced-usage/one-sub-cmd.md

 fi
 ```

-One completion option each printed line.
+You should print each completion option for one line.
 Do not `echo "option-1 option-2"` with spaces.

 ```sh
 # one.bash:completion